Under the Skin (2013 film): Box office

-The review aggregator website Rotten Tomatoes shows that 84% of 254 critic reviews are positive, with an average rating of 7.90/10.
-The website's critical consensus states: "Its message may prove elusive for some, but with absorbing imagery and a mesmerising performance from Scarlett Johansson, Under the Skin is a haunting viewing experience."
-On Metacritic, which assigns a rating from top critics, the film has a score of 80 out of 100 based on 44 reviews, indicating "generally favourable reviews".
-Metacritic also listed the film as the fourth best of 2014 based on its appearance in critics' top-ten lists.
+Critical response

 Xan Brooks of The Guardian gave Under the Skin five out of five and called it "far and away the best picture" to play at the Venice Film Festival.
 Peter Bradshaw, also of The Guardian, described the film as "visually stunning and deeply disturbing" and also awarded it five out of five.
 Robbie Collin of The Telegraph wrote: "If my legs hadn't been so wobbly and my mouth so dry, I would have climbed up on my seat and cheered."
-Matt Zoller Seitz gave the film four out of four, describing it as "hideously beautiful ... its life force is overwhelming."
-Richard Roeper gave the film four out of four, stating: "This is what we talk about when we talk about film as art."
+Matt Zoller Seitz of RogerEbert.com gave the film four out of four, describing it as "hideously beautiful ... its life force is overwhelming."
+Richard Roeper of Chicago Sun-Times gave the film four out of four, stating: "This is what we talk about when we talk about film as art."
 Christy Lemire also gave the film four out of four, calling it an "undeniably haunting, singular experience" and naming it one of the best films of 2014.
 Andrew Lowry of Total Film, Dave Calhoun of Time Out London, Kate Muir of The Times, and Robbie Collin of The Daily Telegraph all gave the film five out of five.

 However, Todd McCarthy of The Hollywood Reporter wrote: "The film provides too little for even relatively adventurous specialised audiences to latch onto."
 Kaleem Aftab of The Independent stated that "Glazer simply gave up on trying to find a cohesive story."
 Henry Fitzherbert of The Daily Express awarded the film two out of five and wrote: "It didn't get under my skin, just on my nerves."